 Their latest flagship device is the Polar Vantage V2 watch which has GPS, precision heart rate monitoring, and advanced features for runners, cyclists, and swimmers.
 They also have the Polar Grit X line which offers MIL-STD-810

-military-grade ruggedness and the Polar Unite range offering basic features at an affordable price.
+military-grade ruggedness and the Polar Unite range offer basic features at an affordable price.

 All of their watches center around their Polar Flow platform which brings together all of their fitness data into a central dashboard that can be accessed on desktop or mobile.
 Polar Flow has been designed to be shared with coaches to jointly monitor performance and set training plans.

-Movado is a luxury American watchmaker that have added smartwatches to their range.
+Movado is a luxury American watchmaker that has added smartwatches to its range.
 Movado watches are known for their signature metallic dot at the 12 o’clock position, a trait that has evolved into their Connect range with a signature dot on the bespoke watch faces that come preinstalled.